 The democrats and liberals who are blaming bigotry from Trump and the voters are imo oversimplifying things and overlooking the issues that actually got Trump elected.
 The issues Clinton and the democrats have overlooked for too long already.
 And meanwhile they're continuing the name calling and watering down of what should be very serious labels.
 Terms that should not be misused are being misused once again.
 To the detriment of everyone, except perhaps those who really are bigots who now find those labels attacked to an ever growing number of people.

 I despise all religions equally.
-Each of them is as retarded and evil as the next.
+Each of them is as departed and evil as the next.
 I do, however, consider it perfectly acceptable for one to hate any individual (or group of) religion(s) as much or as little as one chooses.

 Religion is a choice, and therefore different to those other attributes we protect from insult and ridicule - age, gender, sexual identity/preference, race, etc. Religion does not deserve to be protected and is fair game as far as I'm concerned.